Subsea service vessel

 The second deck is fitted with an Axtech-make track system and transportation skids, used to deploy the ship’s ploughs offshore.
 Two new generation ploughs are fitted; one for cutting trench and laying pipelines and the other to back-fill the trench.
 An A-frame supplied by AxTech is mounted at the rear end of this working deck.
 Equipped with an active heave compensation winch, the A-Frame has a safe working load of 250t offshore.

 A 7.2m x 7.2m moon pool assists the ship in deploying the equipment offshore.
 The moon pool comprises two hatches; an open hatch in the working deck and a close hatch at the bottom.
 For special operations, there is an option to install a tower on the working deck above the moon pool.

 The ship has two hangers.
 When not operational, the main plough is parked in the plough hanger.
 An ROV hanger is placed in between the working deck and accommodation is ahead of the plough hanger.

-The ship will also be equipped with an active heel control system and passive roll reduction tanks.
-Active heel control system and roll reduction tanks will be provided to balance the highly asymmetric loads of the ship.
+The ship is also equipped with an active heel control system and passive roll reduction tanks, which balance the highly asymmetric loads of the ship.